Date of Last Update

 Export Policy As PDF

 This Statement applies to all individual students, both undergraduate and graduate, and all University-Affiliated Student Organizations (UAO).

-The Statement incorporates other specific University policies by reference.
+The Anchor incorporates other specific University policies by reference.
 These policies include, but are not limited to:

-A member of the University Conduct Pool who is eligible to serve on an Appeal Board.
+A member of the University Conduct Pool who is eligible to serve as an Appeal Officer.

 A business day is defined as 8:00 a.m. – 5:00 p.m.
 Monday through Friday when the University is open for business.

 A CRF is a staff member from or appointed by OSCCR assigned to handle a student conduct report and/or conflict resolution process.

 3.2.4 Evidence/Relevant Information

 Evidence/relevant information is anything outside of first-person, personal testimony that will be used, referenced, or shared with the CRF/Hearing Officer by either party at the hearing (examples may include photographs, emails, screenshots, documents, reports, eyewitness accounts, or audio/visual recordings).